felleg/felleg.gitlab.io-backup/content/posts/why-i-left-physics.md

 hurt, he was getting calls in the middle of the night.
 It seemed like the worst kind of job possible.

-As you might expect, this period worry-free period didn't last very long.
+As you might expect, this worry-free period didn't last very long.

 Getting a Diary
 ===============